BIOGRAPHY

 My welcome to the real world of writing and publishing.

-My first publication success was in Blank Spaces magazine, a short story entitled “Twenty-three Yards,”and I am indebted to editor Alanna Rusnak for her willingness to promote the work of aspiring Canadian creative artists.
+My first publication success was in Blank Spaces magazine, a short story titled “Twenty-three Yards,” and I am indebted to editor Alanna Rusnak for her willingness to promote the work of aspiring Canadian creative artists.

 I’ve now published four novels.
 The dystopian world of “Cromby’s Axiom” is my critique of modern society with its disturbing addiction to social media and technology.
 The trilogy “In the Shadow of the Goalposts” explores the world of college football and allows me to insert many of my own emotional and fascinating experiences through the various characters.
 My next novel will be a humorous look at a physics teacher trying to survive in a private high school in Montreal.
 A number of my former colleagues will relate to this one.